Nubank Parque

-Allianz Parque (/pt-BR/), also known as Arena Palmeiras or as Arena Palestra Itália, is a football stadium in Água Branca, São Paulo, Brazil, and the home of Palmeiras.
+Nubank Parque (/pt-BR/), also known as Arena Palmeiras or as Arena Palestra Itália and formerly known officially as Allianz Parque from 2014 to May 2026, due to a naming rights agreement, is a football stadium in Água Branca, São Paulo, Brazil, and the home of Palmeiras.
 The stadium also serves as a multipurpose arena, and was built to receive concerts and other events besides football matches.
 The stadium has a capacity of 43,713 spectators for football, and of 55,000 for concerts.
 At the time of its opening, the stadium had one of the most modern multipurpose spaces in the whole country.
 The stadium meets all of FIFA's standards, accrediting it to receive the most relevant sports tournaments.

 Its construction started in 2010 under the authorship of Portuguese architect Tomás Taveira, and completed in November 2014.
 The stadium was built by the company WTorre Properties/Arenas, belonging to WTorre Group.
 The stadium is located on the site previously occupied by Palestra Itália Stadium, also popularly known as Parque Antárctica, Palmeiras's former home ground.